simplefx-ltd/simplefx-api/README.md

 Visit simplefx interactive api https://simplefx.com/docs/api/swagger

 #### Obtain ACCESS TOKEN
-* Navigate to "Authentication Post/api/v3/auth/key", exapnd it, and exapnd "Try it out" button.
+* Navigate to "Authentication / Post /api/v3/auth/key", exapnd it, and exapnd "Try it out" button.
 * In Edit value you will see
 ```
 {